 The seeds are used generally for seasoning.
 Fenugreek seeds are tempered with cooking oil before adding to the dish.

 Nutrition facts and health benefits of fenugreek seeds

-The ancestors of India considered this seeds as sacred and included in almost every recipe.
+The ancestors of India considered these seeds as sacred and included in almost every recipe.
 This is a good source of dietary fiber, protein, iron, manganese, and magnesium.

-Since these fenugreek seeds have got body cooling properties, my mom makes sure that we include mainly on the summer times.
+Since these fenugreek seeds have got body cooling properties, my mom makes sure that we include mainly in the summer times.
 On the hot summer, we soak these seeds overnight.
 Next day morning, we add this to thin buttermilk and drink in an empty stomach.
-This is the excellent home remedy for the simple problems arises because of the hot weather.
+This is an excellent home remedy for the simple problems arises because of the hot weather.

 How to use fenugreek seeds